Code-Institute-Submissions/the-shamans-cat/README.md

 To run this project locally, clone it from GitHub into your local IDE using the following steps:
 1. Open GitHub.
-2. Click on this <a href="https://github.com/HelenSayer/the-shamans-cat" target="_blank" rel="noopener">link</a> to the GitHub repository for this project.
+2. Click on this link https://github.com/HelenSayer/the-shamans-cat to the GitHub repository for this project.
-3. Towards the top of the page are two green buttons. select the one labelled **Clone**.
+3. Towards the top of the page are two green buttons.
+Select the one labelled **Code**.
 Click on this.
 4. The top most option is **Clone with HTTPS**.
 Copy the URL for the repository by clicking on the clipboard button immediately to the right of the URL.
 5. Open a terminal (bash) window in the local IDE.
 6. Change the current working directory to the location where you want the cloned directory to be made.